Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

 \textbf{Matching.} The FS slice is collected based on a matching-based process as illustrated in \autoref{fig:annotation_fs}.
-We first use \textit{AT-base} to match against the corpora to generate candidates, then sample ambiguous mentions diversified by mention-text for human annotation.
-Note that we only match ambiguous mentions with at least two entity candidates in $E_{known}$, and keep limited examples per mention for better diversity.
-Matching and sampling details are in \autoref{sec:appendix_known_data}.
+We first use \textit{AT-base} to match against the corpora to generate potential mentions, then randomly sample for human annotation.
+Note that we only match ambiguous mentions with at least two entity candidates in $E_{known}$, and keep limited examples per mention word for better diversity.

 \textbf{Annotation.} Human annotation was performed on more than 15K examples with 15 annotators.
-For each example, annotators answer a series of questions: First, they modify the incorrect mention boundary, or remove the example if it is not an entity mention.
-Then, they select among alias table candidates for the referred entity.
-For each candidate, annotators have access to its entity description (first paragraph in Wikipedia) and the original Wikipedia link.
+For each example, annotators first modify the incorrect mention boundary, or remove the example if it is not an entity mention.
+Then, they select the referred entity from candidate entities given by \textit{AT-base}.
+For each candidate, annotators have access to its description (first paragraph in Wikipedia) and Wikipedia link.
 If the candidate with the highest prior (AT@1) is correct, then the example is discarded.
 75\% of examples are dropped in this step.
-If none of the candidates are correct, the annotator is then asked to find the correct Wikipedia page (mapped to a Wikidata QID) for the entity through search engines.
-If no Wikipedia page can be found, they fill the coarse entity type defined in \autoref{tab:coarse_types} and label a NIL entity with its coarse type.
-The process is illustrated in \autoref{fig:annotation_zs}.
-More examples of the FS slice are in \autoref{sec:examples}.
+If none of the candidates are correct, the annotator find the correct Wikipedia page for the entity through search engines.
+If no Wikipedia page can be found, they label a NIL entity with its coarse type from~\autoref{tab:coarse_types}. \autoref{fig:example_known} shows an example of the FS slice.